toroso/fs4net/README.md

 Current State
 -------------

-The current release is v0.2.
-It is quite a stable release that contains most of the functionality found in the System.IO file management classes.
-It is also stable in the sense that there are no known bugs.

-The biggest difference compared to the v0.1 releaes is added functionality.
-There have been a few interface changes though since the v0.1 release.
-Now the interface however feels quite fixed, so it will most likely be easy to upgrade to upcoming releases.
+fs4net currently supports the most frequently used functionality found in the System.IO file management classes.
+The API is quite stable so it will most likely be easy to upgrade to upcoming releases.

+The design is quite extensible, so in most cases it's quite easy to add your own methods when something is missing (preferrably using extension methods).
+Or you can contact me and I'll be happy to add it if I see it as something that belongs.

+I typically don't add new functionality unless it's something I need or I've received a request which means that development can sometimes be very slow.

+The latest version is continuously published on [nuget.org](http://nuget.org/List/Packages/fs4net).
+All releases can be considered stable.